WebAssembly/spec/proposals/Exceptions.md

 list of exceptions.
 Each exception has a _type signature_.
 The type signature defines the list of values associated with an exception.

-Within the module, exceptions are identified by an index into the exception section.
+Within the module, exceptions are identified by an index into the [exception index space](#exception-index-space).
 This index is referred to as the _exception tag_.

 Exceptions can be imported and exported by adding the appropriate entries to the import and export sections of the module.
 All imported/exported exceptions must